Early Development & Learning Science

 Margaret Bridges is a Developmental Psychologist and Research Scientist at IHD.
 She is leading the effort to build the new Early Development & Learning Science Program at UC Berkeley, a transdisciplinary, developmental science program focused on young children from the prenatal period to age 8.
 Dr. Bridges studies how family and preschool experiences influence the socio-emotional development and early academic skills of young children, as well as how families can be supported to prepare their young children for school.

 Ron Dahl is a pediatrician and developmental scientist, committed to interdisciplinary team research to improve the lives of children and adolescents.
 His research includes basic studies of neurobiological and psychological development, clinical studies in pediatrics and child psychiatry, and consideration of the social, family, and cultural contexts that shape neurobehavioral development.
 He has published more than 200 scientific articles in these areas.
 He is currently serving as Director, Institute of Human Development UC Berkeley and Director, Center on the Developing Adolescent; Professor, Community Health and Human Development in the School of Public Health; and Professor, UC Berkeley-UCSF Joint Medical Program.
-He is a Founding Editor of the Journal Developmental Cognitive Neuroscience, and is currently serving as President of the Society for Research in Child Development.
+He is a Founding Editor of the Journal Developmental Cognitive Neuroscience, and is currently serving as Past-President of the Society for Research in Child Development.